Local Rule 7032. USE OF DEPOSITIONS IN ADVERSARY PROCEEDINGS AND CONTESTED MATTERS

 (1) The plaintiff or movant must submit all statements to opposing counsel at least fourteen (14) days before the trial or the hearing on the contested matter, with the opposition to the contested matter.

 (2) The defendant or respondent must submit all statements or objections to opposing counsel with a reply served in accordance with LR 9014.

-(3) Two (2) business days before trial or the hearing on a contested matter each party must lodge with the courtroom deputy clerk or the judge to whom the matter is assigned one (1) copy of all statements intended to be offered as evidence by that party, and an original and one (1) copy of that party's written objections to the admission of any deposition testimony or transcribed statement taken under oath of an opposing party.
+(3) Unless otherwise ordered by the court, two (2) business days before trial or the hearing each party must lodge with the courtroom deputy clerk for the judge to whom the matter is assigned one (1) copy of all statements intended to be offered as evidence by that party, and an original and one (1) copy of that party's written objections to the admission of any deposition testimony or transcribed statement taken under oath of an opposing party.